 Fast fashion’s popularity continues to grow.
-On one hand, it entices companies — big and small— with its low cost of production.
-On the other, it makes it easy for buyers to fill their wardrobes to the brim with cheap price tags.
+On one hand, it entices companies — big and small— with its low cost of apparel production.
+On the other, it makes it easy for shoppers to fill their wardrobes to the brim with cheap price tags.

-Luxury brands may have different creative paths, but they seem to share one thing in common: their preference for artisanal manufacturers.
-They believe there is no substitute for the quality skilled artisans bring to the production of their designs.
+Luxury fashion brands may have different creative paths, but they seem to share one thing in common: their preference for artisanal manufacturers.
+They believe there is no substitute for the quality that skilled artisans bring to the production of their clothing designs.

 Diego Della Valle, president and CEO of Tod’s

 Della Valles’ grandfather made shoes and sold them in markets across Central Italy.
 His father expanded the family business and opened a small shoe-making factory.
-With the right marketing strategies, Della Valle went on to transform Tod's into a global luxury brand but, he never forgot the essence of the business: artisans.
+With the right marketing strategies, Della Valle went on to transform Tod's into a global luxury shoe brand, but he never forgot the essence of the business: artisans.

 Brunello Cucinelli, designer and founder of his eponymous brand